 TV NL EN

-Our Daily War: the World of Andrei Kurkov
+Our Daily War: the World of Andrey Kurkov

-Andrei Kurkov is considered to be one of the greatest contemporary Ukrainian writers.
+Andrey Kurkov is considered to be one of the greatest contemporary Ukrainian writers.
 His work, including novels like Death and the Penguin and Grey Bees, is dark, humorous and satirical.
 As a keen observer of post-Soviet society, Kurkov proved to have prophetic qualities.
 What role does literature have in times of war?
-Dutch writers Manon Uphoff and Tommy Wieranga will both present a literary interlude.
+Dutch writer Manon Uphoff will present a literary interlude.

-Andrei Kurkovs latest book, The Silver Bone, a crime mystery set during the Russian revolution in 1917, just got released last year.
-But since Russia fully invaded Ukraine, Kurkov said he isn’t able to write fiction anymore.
+Since Russia fully invaded Ukraine, Kurkov said he wasn’t able to write fiction anymore.
 Yet, in a time when Ukraine’s culture is under threat, Kurkov’s voice remains vital.
 Kurkov has become one of the most important voices documenting the war’s impact on Ukrainian culture and identity.

 Putin’s calculation is simple: a Ukraine with a permanent war in its eastern region will never be fully welcomed by Europe or the rest of the world